umyelab/LabGym/README.md

 <p>&nbsp;</p>

+LabGym comprises three modules, each tailored to streamline the analysis process.
+Together, these modules create a cohesive workflow, enabling users to prepare, train, and analyze their behavioral data with accuracy and ease.

-**'Preprocessing Module'** enhances video contrast / trims videos to include only necessary time windows / crops frames to exclude unnecessary regions.
+1. **'Preprocessing Module'**: This module is for optimizing video footage for analysis.
+It can enhance video contrast to make the relevant details more discernible.
+It can trim videos to focus solely on the necessary time windows.
+It can also crop frames to remove irrelevant regions.

-**'Training Module'** is for you to teach LabGym to detect animals / objects of your interest, and to recognize behaviors that are defined by you.
+2. **'Training Module'**: Here, you can customize LabGym according to your specific research needs.
+You can train a Detector in this module to detect animals or objects of your interest in videos.
+You can also train a Categorizer to recognize specific behaviors that are defined by you.

-**'Analysis Module'** analyzes videos, outputs analysis results, and mines analysis results.
+3. **'Analysis Module'**: After customizing LabGym to your need, you can use this module for automated behavioral analysis in videos.
+It not only outputs comprehensive analysis results but also delves into these results to mine significant findings.

 <p>&nbsp;</p>

 ## How to teach LabGym to recognize behaviors defined by you

+Follow these three steps (three buttons in the **‘Training Module’**):

-First, use **'Generate Behavior Examples'** button to input some videos and generate stand-alone behavior examples.
-Each behavior example includes an **Animation** and its paired **Pattern Image**, which spans a duration (a behavior episode) defined by you.
-Next, use **'Sort Behavior Examples'** button to select and sort the behavior examples based on their types.
-Finally, use **'Train Categorizers'** button to input the sorted behavior examples and train a **Categorizer**.
+1. **'Generate Behavior Examples'**: Use this button to input your video files and let LabGym generate behavior examples from these videos.
+Each behavior example is comprised of an **Animation** paired with a **Pattern Image**, spanning a specific behavior episode that is defined by you.

+2. **'Sort Behavior Examples'**: Once your behavior examples are generated, use this button to select appropriate examples and sort them according to their behavior types.

+3. **'Train Categorizers'**: Finally, use this button to feed the sorted behavior examples into the system to train a Categorizer.
+The trained Categorizer is stored in LabGym and can categorize these behaviors automatically in future analyses.

-Three different modes of behavior examples:
+LabGym has three modes of behavior identification, so it offers three modes for behavior examples:

 1. **'Interactive advanced'**

-   Each 'spotlight' **Animation** / **Pattern Image** contains all characters in an interactive group with a 'spotlight' on the main character.
-Sort them based on the behavior type of the main character.
-For example, the below 4 are: 'taking the offer'; 'being taken'; 'being held'; 'offering peanut'.
+   In this mode, each pair of **Animation** and **Pattern Image** highlights an entire interactive group, with a 'spotlight' focusing on the main character.
+The categorization is based on the main character’s behavior.
+In the example below, behaviors of the chipmunk ('taking the offer'), the peanuts ('being taken' and 'being held'), and the hand ('offering peanut') can be distinguished.

    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Chipmunks.gif?raw=true)

 2. **'Interactive basic'**

-   Each **Animation** / **Pattern Image** contains all the animals / objects of your interest in a video.
-Sort them as one.
-For example, the below 3 are: 'orientating'; 'singing while licking'; 'attempted copulation'.
-The sorting focuses on the courtship steps of the male fly and ignores what the female fly does (suppose we are only interested on studying the courtship behaviors of the male flies).
+   This mode captures all relevant animals or objects in each pair of **Animation** and **Pattern Image**.
+Sort these as one collective unit.
+In the following example of fly courtship behavior, behaviors like 'orientating', 'singing while licking', and 'attempted copulation' could be categorized, focusing on specific actions like the courtship steps of a male fly while disregarding the female's response, if the research focuses only on male courtship behaviors.

    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Flies.gif?raw=true)

 3. **'Non-interactive'**

-   Each **Animation** / **Pattern Image** is a 'monodrama' of each animal / object.
+   Each pair of **Animation** and **Pattern Image** in this mode represents a 'monodrama', focusing solely on individual animals or objects without interaction.

    ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Mice.gif?raw=true)